 “South Tyrol” list evidence places I visited and recommend for that top travel destination.
 The last image shows I find the “South Tyrol” list under Collections in my Google app on Android.

-I populate the list by sharing my photos to Instagram and Twitter and add a link to my list.
+I populate the list by sharing my photos on Instagram and Twitter and adding links to my lists.

 When contributors to Google Maps are part of Local Guides you can contact them by private messages on Local Guides Connect